Thesnowhite/Marketing-Campaign-Performance-Dashboard/README.md

  - Data aggregated by region and campaign type.
 - Visualization Tool - Power BI
 - Slicers/Filters - Region and Campaign Type for dynamic analysis.

+- Here is the Marketing Champaign Performance Dashboard
+-